 A: That's no problem!
 Our team of highly skilled graphic designers are here to help make your vision a reality.
 Contact us today to get started!
 Just select "Design Team" on the form!

 Q: If I have a question about my design, or want to talk about a new design, where can I send and email?
 Can new customers email there as well?

 A: You can reach us for all your design needs at email@example.com We typically respond within 24 hours.
 You can also open a Support Ticket at our Help Desk for a faster response.
 We would be happy to discuss our products with you and come to an awesome design together!

 Q: Is white considered a printing color?

 A: Not typically.
 Because white is the default color of paper is white, it is simply recognized as the absence of any ink.
-However, when using colored paper, white ink may be used if any text or graphic requires it.

 Q: What is the difference between RGB and CMYK color?
 Is it Important?